 The risks of getting into an accident are significantly increased when driving while fatigued.
 This is one of the lesser known causes of crashes, and to be frank, the risks are on par with driving under the influence.
 Drivers who leave to work before they are in full control of their senses or driving late at night after many hours awake have the potential of causing accidents because they didn’t see a cyclist in plain view, right in front of them.

 You will need a legal professional experienced in personal injury law if you hope to build a strong claim that will be honored by the insurance providers.
-Call the law offices of Kelly & Associates to arrange a meeting and speak with one of bicycle accident attorneys about your best course of action.
+Call the law offices of Michael Kelly to arrange a meeting and speak with one of bicycle accident attorneys about your best course of action.
 Protecting your interests and getting you the compensation you deserve is our highest priority.
 Call our personal injury law firm in Boston today to get the process started.